Forest pathology: Biotic factors

 Some of these factors act in concert (all do to a degree).
-For example, Amylostereum areolatum is spread by the sirex woodwasp.
+For example, Amylostereum areolatum is spread by the Sirex noctilio.
 The fungus gains access to new trees to live off, and the woodwasp larvae gain food.

 Parasitic flowering plants

 Many plants can parasitize trees via root to root contact.
 Many of these parasitic plants originate in the tropical and subtropical climates.

 Animals

 Nematodes, insects especially bark beetles, mammals may browse.
 Browsing can be prevented with tree shelters.

 Humans and other mammals predate on trees, and on unsustainable, especially industrial scales, these are demonstrably pathological to the forest.
 Additionally, poorly planned but conventionally replanted (post-cut) forest plantations are typically monocropped, and highly susceptible to further insect or fungal infection due to low biodiversity and diminished capacity for community resilience - see the "Wood wide web".

 Part of forest pathology is forest entomology.
 Forest entomology includes the study of all insects and arthropods, such as mites, centipedes and millipedes, which live in and interact in forest ecosystems.
 Forest entomology also includes the management of insect pests that cause the degrading, defoliation, crown die-back or death of trees.

 Thus the scope is wide and includes: